 Wall-mount bathroom sinks can sometimes be an irresistible hazard to young children who want to pull down or even try to climb the sink.
 If your child mistakes your wall-mount sink for Mount Kilimanjaro, you can end up with a sink that is ripped off the wall and leaking plumbing.
 Even adults sometimes lean or press down on a sink without meaning to do so.
 If this describes someone in your household, putting a wall-mount sink in your bathroom may not be a good idea.

-Wall-Mounted Sink Materials and Styles
+Wall-Mounted Sink Styles

 Most people have seen an old wall-mount sink in an older house or building.
 Those sinks all kind of looked the same, but today's wall-mount bathroom sinks are much different.
 Modern wall-mount bathroom sinks come in a variety of sizes and shapes.
 Corner wall-mount sinks are also available for very tight spaces.
 These sinks come in a large variety of materials, ranging from ceramic to cast iron.